yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![Screen showing the branch policies for master screen with Check for linked work items and check for comment resolution checked and the add button for branch policy highlighted.](images/stepbystep/media/image1037.png "Configuring Branch Policy")

-    Lets unpack what these configurations do:
+    Let's unpack what these configurations do:

     The first check, *Check for linked work items* enables the build policy to require a work item to be included with a pull request.
 The work item may be added with one of the commits, or added directly to the pull request.